rivierasolutions/angular-ssqsignon/README.md

 #### `ssoSlave.consumeAuthorizationCode(code, redirectUri)`

-Returns a promise that will swap the authorization code received with the SSO redirect for an access token, and return the user identity and scope inside the obtained token.
+Returns a promise that will swap the authorization code received with the SSO redirect for an access token using *SSQ signon's* [token endpoint](https://ssqsignon.com/home/docs.html#tokenendpoint), and return the user identity and scope inside the obtained token.
 Since swapping an authorization code for an access token requires the *client secret*, the authorization helper should query a proxy that will append it to the request, rather than the *SSQ singon* token endpoint directly.